pjf/pjf.github.io/depression/_posts/2013-08-02-impostor-syndrome-and-depression.md

 orig_url: https://www.facebook.com/paul.fenwick/posts/10151600213599611
 ---

-You might have encountered the term Impostor Syndrome¹, where people feel that they're somehow "faking it".
+You might have encountered the term [Impostor Syndrome][impostor-syndrome], where people feel that they're somehow "faking it".
 This is common with programmers, artists, public speakers, and I suspect anyone who is able to see the faults in their own work, despite others judging that work on its merits.

 If you've ever started a thought with "You may be impressed now, but if you only knew I was just making it up/not doing it the right way/not really that cool/lucky/had good timing/have no idea what I'm doing", then you may know what impostor syndrome is like.
-If you've been feeling that way a lot—and I know people with years of experience who still don't consider themselves "a *real* programmer/artist/performer/badass—then you might actually have impostor syndrome.
+If you've been feeling that way a lot—and I know people with years of experience who still don't consider themselves "a *real* programmer/artist/performer/badass"—then you might actually have impostor syndrome.

 <!--more-->